jcdasm99/Deezloader-Android/README.md

 # Crashes

-In case there's a crash in the app, a notification will be displayed, open it and send it to the following mail "cernadaniel32@gmail.com" to keep improving the app.
+In case there's a crash in the app, a notification will be displayed, open it and send it to the following mail "cernadaniel32@gmail.com" or to [this telegram group](https://t.me/joinchat/EPuiFwzIphPHwMn8BC8HEA) to keep improving the app.

 # Credits
 ## Original Developer